The start-of-the-day question

-It’s OK, any approach will do, but bear in mind that jumping into e-mails right at the beginning of the day, or planning meetings is actually taking care of other people’s priorities.
-What about yours?
+It’s OK, any approach will do, but bear in mind that jumping into e-mails right at the beginning of the day, or planning meetings are actually taking care of other people’s priorities.
+What about you?

 As every new day is a new chance to do something important, something more substantial, I suggest you start the day by asking yourself a provocative question.
 Here are some that might get you going: